Meet the Health Disparities Research Training Fellows

 • May 2nd, 2020 - Dr. Kaydian Reid publishes article in the Hartford Courant "Why the Coronavirius Hits Harder in Communities of Color".
 Read here.

-• Congratulations to both Dr. Kaydian Reid and Dr. Wayne Lawrence, our first two Health Disparities alumni for completeing their programs and attaining their PhDs!
+• May 2019 - Congratulations to Dr. Kaydian Reid our first Health Disparities Alumnus for completing her program and attaining their PhDs!

 2020 Health Disparities Fellows